 Phạm creates a unique blend of graphic language with Vietnamese art traditions, employing an analytical approach to art-making.
 Her artistic practice serves as a visual diary, integrating 2D and 3D elements to delve into her ongoing exploration of identity, socialization, and her experiences growing up as a child of refugees.

 Her work has been featured in national and international exhibitions such as Oklahoma Contemporary, Wells Contemporary, and solo shows across Oklahoma and Texas.
-Pham was an Artist Creative Fund Grant recipient in 2023 and will be a part of an upcoming exhibition at the Ogden Museum of Southern Art in 2025.
+Pham was an Artist Creative Fund Grant recipient in 2023, a 2024 OVAC Thrive Grant recipient, and will be a part of an upcoming exhibition at the Ogden Museum of Southern Art in 2025.

 Growing up as a Vietnamese refugee in Tulsa, Oklahoma, I often felt caught between two worlds.
 At home, I was expected to conform to the Confucian family structure, which emphasized filial piety and respect for elders.
 At school, however, I was expected to assimilate into a predominantly American culture that rewarded individualism, self-achievement, and assertiveness.
 These conflicting expectations left me feeling like my Vietnamese heritage was a hurdle to my success in America.